-51. The Springfield Armory M1A evolved into the MK 14 EBR, which is essentially an M1A in an aluminum chassis.
+49. The Springfield Armory M1A evolved into the MK 14 EBR, which is essentially an M1A in an aluminum chassis.
 The MK 14 EBR is in active use by the United States military special forces and according to the second "Guns That Are Not Assault Weapons" notice, it does not appear to be an assault weapon because it is "substantially similar" to an M1A.
 Neither the former federal law nor G.L. c.
 140 contain any such "substantially similar" test, and the regulations promulgated by the Attorney General are unconstitutionally vague whether as a means to include or exclude firearms from the scope of the law.

-52. The language appearing in the Enforcement Notice is too vague for retailers, distributors, and manufacturers to understand because it does not adequately define what it means by the phrase contained in the new regulation "operating system and firing mechanism of the weapon are based on or otherwise substantially similar to one of the enumerated weapons."
+50. The language appearing in the Enforcement Notice is too vague for retailers, distributors, and manufacturers to understand because it does not adequately define what it means by the phrase contained in the new regulation "operating system and firing mechanism of the weapon are based on or otherwise substantially similar to one of the enumerated weapons."

-53. The enumerated firearms employ similar, basic operating technologies used in most semiautomatic firearms manufactured today including what is known as gas impingement, gas piston, and blow back.
-Even if the parts utilized in their systems are different, to many firearm engineers and designers, most gas impingement systems are similar to each other; most gas piston systems are similar to each other; and most blow back systems are similar to each other; design other, at least in terms of the physics principles utilized in their design.
+51. The enumerated firearms employ similar, basic operating technologies used in most semiautomatic firearms manufactured today including what is known as gas impingement, gas piston, and blow back.
+Even if the parts utilized in their systems are different, to many firearm engineers and designers, most gas impingement systems are similar to each other; most gas piston systems are similar to each other; and most blow back systems are similar to each other, at least in terms of the physics principles utilized in their design.

-54. As a result, although undefined, if the phrase "substantially similar" refers to commonality in physics principles, then virtually all semiautomatic firearms are substantially similar to the enumerated weapons.
+52. As a result, although undefined, if the phrase "substantially similar" refers to commonality in physics principles, then virtually all semiautomatic firearms are substantially similar to the enumerated weapons.
 In that event, the Enforcement Notice effectively bans all semi-automatic firearms with the exception of the listed exempt weapons.

-55. If the Attorney General's Enforcement Notice is broadly interpreted, it applies to all semiautomatic firearms not otherwise specifically exempted by G.L. c.
-140. If that is a correct reading of the regulations, then the Enforcement Notice violate the Second and Fourteenth Amendments to the United States Constitution to keep and bear arms because it bans the manufacture, sale, and possession of a broad universe of rifles, pistols, and shotguns that are commonly owned and used by citizens of Massachusetts for lawful purposes including selfdefense in the home.
+53. If the Attorney General's Enforcement Notice is broadly interpreted, it applies to all semiautomatic firearms.
+If that is a correct reading of the regulations, they violate the Second and Fourteenth Amendments to the United States Constitution to keep and bear arms because it bans the manufacture, sale, and possession of a broad universe of rifles, pistols, and shotguns that are commonly owned and used by citizens of Massachusetts for lawful purposes including self-defense in the home.

-56. However, the phrase "operating system and firing mechanism" being "based on" or "substantially similar" to the enumerated weapons could also refer to commonality of design details.
+54. However, the phrase "operating system and firing mechanism" being "based on" or "substantially similar" to the enumerated weapons could also refer to commonality of design details.
 If that is the interpretation of the Enforcement Notice intended by the Office of the Attorney General, only firearms designs which have interchangeable parts while maintaining functionality would be substantially similar to each other.

-57. The vague terms create confusion for the regulated retailers concerning what firearms may be lawfully sold by them.
-For example, the modern bullpup IWI Tavor, Kel-Tec RFB, and the FN PS90 are rifle models that can be sold without a threaded muzzle or flash suppressor and do not meet the criteria of being an assault weapon under the interchangeability test.
+55. The vague terms create confusion for the regulated retailers concerning what firearms may be lawfully sold by them.
+For example, the modern bullpup IWI Tavor and the FN PS90 are rifle models that can be sold without a threaded muzzle or flash suppressor and do not meet the criteria of being an assault weapon under the interchangeability test.

-58. A bullpup firearm has its receiver/action located behind the trigger group.
-Bullpup firearms tend to house the receiver/action in the butt of the stock, effectively shortening the overall length of the firearm.
+56. A bullpup firearm has its receiver/action located behind the trigger group.Bullpup firearms tend to house the receiver/action in the butt of the stock, effectively shortening the overall length of the firearm.

-59. The bullpup design and operating systems of the IWI Tavor, Kel-Tec RFB, and FN PS90 are not substantially similar to other enumerated weapons in their design details and interchangeability of parts.
+57. The IWI Tavor's bullpup design and the FN PS90's operating systems are not substantially similar to other enumerated weapons in their design details and interchangeability of parts.
 It is uncertain, though, if these firearm models should be classified as a "copy" of the enumerated weapons under the substantially similar test if that test is broadly interpreted to include commonality in physics principles.